 Here are some tips to help your personal training business website stand out:

-- Put yourself and your offerings front and center.
+- Put yourself and your offerings front and centre.

 - Show yourself in action.